Avalanche score 7 in 3rd straight, cruise past Red Wings 7-3

 Red Wings rookie Lucas Raymond went to the dressing room in the second period, but later returned after getting clipped in the right leg by Kurtis MacDermid near the benches.

+“It could have been worse for sure,” Blashill said.
+“I don’t think it’s going to be anything major.
+It doesn’t mean he won’t be sore.
+It was just a collision and it was nobody’s fault.”

 NOTES: The Avs held a moment of silence for former Denver Broncos receiver Demaryius Thomas, who died Thursday at his suburban Atlanta home at the age of 33. ...
 Bowen Byram (head) remained out for Colorado. ...
-Tyler Bertuzzi and Marc Staal (COVID-19 protocols) were still missing from Detroit’s lineup. ...
-It was Detroit coach Jeff Blashill's 48th birthday. ...
+Tyler Bertuzzi and Marc Staal (COVID-19 protocols) were still missing from Detroit’s lineup.
+Blashill said Bertuzzi should return on Tuesday. ...
+It was Blashill's 48th birthday. ...
 Toews' fourth straight multi-point game tied Jeff Brown's team record for a defenseman set Nov.
 12-19, 1988.

 UP NEXT